LLC Protection Explained: What Does an LLC Protect You From?

 A woman choosing a type of liability protection for an LLC

-One of the primary benefits of forming an LLC is protecting your personal assets if the business fails or gets sued.
+The type of liability protection you can get with an LLC is protection of your personal assets if the business fails or gets sued.

-An LLC provides its owners, known as members, with protection against personal liability for certain debts and claims against the business.
+An LLC protects its owners, known as members, against personal liability for certain debts and claims against the business.
+Personal liability protection involves the personal assets protected in the event of default, bankruptcy, or other claims against a business.

-This means that if you leave behind unpaid credit card debt when you close up shop, your personal credit is not typically affected.
+This means that if you leave behind unpaid credit card debt when you dissolve the business, your personal credit is not typically affected.

 However, limited liability companies do not automatically bestow personal liability protection on you.